jjanscode/Machine-Learning-Stocks/README.md

   + Perform sensitivity analysis of feature importance scores across binary classifier thresholds for both classifier sets, investigate the removal of features determined to be universally unimportant.
   + Continue working to automate all features of data collection process.
   + Investigate establishing stricter stock filtering criteria so as to create a more homogenous dataset.
 Investigate the impact of this on machine learning model performance.
+    + Revisit evaluating the performance of the random forest algorithm on multiclass labeled data.